Adoration of the Shepherds (Caravaggio): History

-The Creation and Artistic Analysis of The Adoration of the Shepherds
+Creation and artistic analysis

 By the time that Caravaggio painted The Adoration of the Shepherds in 1609, the subjects in his paintings had acquired a more spiritual expressiveness.
 His figures were isolated against vast, empty backgrounds.
 This was a contrast to the Renaissance technique of employing decorative backgrounds.

 The Capuchins were among the few religious patrons and critics who were fond of Caravaggio's brutal realism.
 Many were critical of Caravaggio's approach to his religious paintings and called it “vulgar” to represent biblical figures as ordinary peasants.

 The focal point of the scene is Mary in the center.
 She is swathed in bright red.
 One of the three shepherds closest to her also has a little bit of what appears to be the same red robe draped along his arm.
 This might be symbolic of the gesture he is making to touch the Virgin as she is holding Christ.
 All three shepherds, as well as Joseph identified by a faint halo, look on with amazement and complete adoration at this infant child born in a barn.

 Caravaggio's Baroque work is different from his Renaissance predecessors.
 Not only the shepherds, but his sacred figures are represented as ordinary people of the times.
 They are barefoot with ordinary clothes.
 There is no holy light source to highlight that a divine event is occurring.
 Instead, the background is extremely dark with only a small single light source.
 It seems as though the space was lit by a single candle, as it might have realistically been during the actual event.
 We know that in the biblical account, Mary and Joseph were extremely poor.
 Their halos are almost barely seen, in contrast to the ornate halos of the Renaissance.
 Other than the halos, the clasped hands of the shepherds are the only thing hinting of any religious importance in the painting.
 There was nothing overtly marvelous about the birth of Christ.